rivtlib-dev/rivtlib.github.io/README.rst

         # The Tools method processes Python code in the rivt namespace and prints
         # the code and the result of any print statement in the doc.
         # Functions may be written explicitly or imported from other
         # files.
-The 'summary' parameter prints the line comments (#) in the
+The 'summary' parameter inserts the line comments (#) in the
-        # and creates and appendix with the code.
+        # document and creates an appendix for the code.
 The 'inline' parameter
         # includes the code verbatim in the document.
-If triple quotes are used
-        # they must be single stroke.

         # Four Python libraries are imported by rivt and available as:
         # pyplot -> plt